Alfresco/alfresco-content-app/docs/extending.md

 ### Multiple files

 You can have multiple extension files distributed separately.
-All additional files are linked via the `$references` property, the order of declaration defines also the order of loading.
+All additional files are linked via the `$references` property.
+The order of declaration defines the order of loading.

 ```json
 {